Skip to content

 • They are constantly adjusting tactics.

-Who Can Be Affected?
+Who Can Be Affected by LockBit2.0?

 Any business can be affected, but we are seeing an increased surge against financial institutions.